Lucky (Britney Spears song): Background and composition

-In 1999, Spears began work on her second studio album Oops!...
+In 1999, Britney Spears began work on her second studio album Oops!...
 I Did It Again (2000), in Sweden and Switzerland.
 After meeting with Max Martin and Rami Yacoub in Sweden, Spears recorded several songs for the album, including "Lucky", which was co-written and co-produced by Martin and Rami, with additional co-writing from Alexander Kronlund.
 Upon returning to America, the singer revealed in an interview with MTV News that: "I just got back from Sweden, and did half [of] the material [for Oops!] over there.
 I was really, really happy with the material, but we had [such] limited time to get so much done.
 So I've just really been in the studio nonstop, which is cool, though."
 Spears recorded her vocals for the song, the first week of November 1999 at Cheiron Studios in Stockholm, Sweden.
 "Lucky" was released on August 8, 2000, as the second single from the album.

-"Lucky" is a song that lasts for three minutes and 24 seconds.
-According to the digital music sheet published at Musicnotes.com, the song is composed in the key of D♭ major (but will later modulate to E♭ major at the end of the bridge) and is set in the time signature of common time with a moderate tempo of 95 beats per minute, while Spears' vocal range spans over an octave, from A♭3 to E♭5.
+"Lucky" is a song that lasts for 3 minutes and 24 seconds.
+According to the digital music sheet published at Musicnotes.com, the song is composed in the key of D♭ major (but will later modulate to E♭ major at the end of the bridge) and is set in the time signature of common time with a moderate tempo of 95 beats per minute, while Spears's vocal range spans over an octave, from A♭3 to E♭5.
 "Lucky" has a basic sequence of D♭–B♭m–G♭–A♭ as its chord progression.
-David Veitch of the Calgary Sun and Chuck Taylor of Billboard compared the song's rhythm to the ones of Spears' previous singles "...Baby One More Time" (1998) and "Sometimes" (1999).
+David Veitch of the Calgary Sun and Chuck Taylor of Billboard compared the song's rhythm to the ones of Spears's previous singles "...Baby One More Time" (1998) and "Sometimes" (1999).
 Lyrically, Spears tells "a story about a girl named Lucky," who is a famous pop star that, despite having all that she wants, still feels lonely inside.
 Veitch also commented that the lyrics actually refer to Spears' life.